Search Railroad Sites For:

 More New Mexico beauty.

-I went down to use the bathroom in Coach 33019 and found this down stairs.
-Just another example of the excellent work that the Beech Grove Shop team does working with Amtrak passenger cars.
-Between Suwanne and Rio Puerco we passed 7 BNSF eastbound trains which once again showed really impressive train handling by the BNSF dispatcher.
+I went down to use the bathroom in coach 33019 and found a Beech Grove rebuild patch, another example of the excellent work that the Beech Grove shop team does working with Amtrak passenger cars.
+The video crew came in and filmed as we were in the lounge car.
+Between Suwanne and Rio Puerco, we passed seven eastbound BNSF trains, which once again showed really impressive train handling by the BNSF dispatcher.

-The Southwest Chief arrived into Albuquerque with Randy Jackson waiting for me with 7-UP in hand.
-I lead the way to Coldstone Creamery then returned to the nice warm air at train side.
+The Southwest Chief arrived early and Randy Jackson was waiting for me with 7-UP in hand.
+I led the way to Coldstone Creamery then returned to the nice warm air at train side.

 The New Mexico Railrunner run through the station on its way to Belen.